GamrayW/7sleeping/README.md

 }
 ```

-When the render function will be executed, the client will be able to retrieve the whole SecretClass object and its attributes.
+When the js bundle will be sent to the client, we will be able to retrieve the whole SecretClass object and its attributes.
 ```javascript
 >> h2_tag.__reactFiber$1hbspvl3m9b.return.elementType.name
 "SecretClass"